 “Your courage is noteworthy, but you should know when a man has the upper hand.”
-He released the curtain, and his free hand rooted through the pelts.
+He let go of the curtain and began to root through the pelts.
 He was taking no chances.

-“We don’t have time for this, Viking,” she said, swatting his shoulders.
+She swatted his shoulders.
+“We don’t have time for this, Viking.”